 The second part of the study was concerned with the detail within assessment scores.
 The two groups were divided by disparate SIR scores, and the overall PETAL scores significantly matched the initial groupings.
 Would the detail in the subtests also differentiate the groups, and if so, what implications might there be in the patterns observed, for intervention to improve speech effectiveness for children with cochlear implants?

 The speech assessment tool used for this study includes observation of both segmental aspects of speech (speech sound systems) and non-segmental factors such as airstream mechanism, voice, intonation and rhythm.
 The latter groupings are both fundamental to speech production and generally pervasive in speech.
 For example, an airstream is essential for the production of any speech sound.
 Normal adult English production (and children’s normal development once words are established) involves almost exclusively an egressive pulmonic airstream (outward flowing air from the lungs) and thus this factor both is necessary for normal speech production in English and involved in nearly every aspect of spoken utterances in the language.
-Profound deafness in the absence of adequate amplification or implantation from may cause disruption to this aspect of speech with a matching pervasiveness in effect.
+Profound deafness in the absence of adequate amplification or implantation may cause disruption to this aspect of speech with a matching pervasiveness in effect.
 Cochlear implants would be expected to provide adequate input for the development of normal airstream mechanism.

 Similar considerations apply where presence of voicing and loudness are concerned.
-These aspects of speech are dependent on a normal airstream, are similarly pervasive in normal speech and furthermore are comparatively salient (relatively loud, slow moving and low frequency) in the acoustic signal, and so should be well established for children with access to the sound of speech.
+These aspects of speech are dependent on a normal airstream, are similarly pervasive in normal speech and furthermore are comparatively salient (relatively loud, slow moving and low frequency) in the acoustic signal, and so should be well established for children with access to the sounds of speech.
 So it transpired for the group studied here, with respect to scores of airstream, voicing and loudness.
 Nearly all of the children achieved the maximum possible score for these categories, and there were no significant differences between the higher and lower intelligibility groups.
 Loudness of voice was assessed as adequate for both groups for the conversational circumstances of the assessment, but since ability to vary loudness (speaking loudly, shouting and whispering where appropriate) was not assessed, the lack of differentiation by loudness control as scored here may have represented a ceiling effect in testing.
 Given that voicing and loudness should be auditorily accessible for cochlear implant users, problems with any of these aspects might be a matter for concern.